 Range of Motion

 The range of motion of the boots we tested range from 79 degrees (more than you need, more than you are even capable of) to a minimal 34 degrees, with most boots being in the 40-55 degree range.
-To be clear, we are talking about the forward and rearward hinging of the boot cuff relative to the lower boot shell, all while the boot is in its touring mode.
-We measured this cuff range ourselves, using a standardized, repeatable method.
+We are talking about the forward and rear hinging of the boot cuff relative to the lower boot shell, all while the boot is in its touring mode.
+We measured this cuff range using a standardized, repeatable method.
 We chiefly found the manufacturers' reference to be close to accurate.
-Ten years ago, most boots had around 30 degrees range of motion, but with design improvements, the range of motion has increased dramatically.
+Ten years ago, most boots had around 30 degrees range of motion, but with design improvements the range of motion has increased dramatically.

 With that said, there are diminishing returns on additional cuff range of motion.
 For example, most people don't need more than 45-50 degrees; you just aren't striding that far, and naturally, your ankles don't have that much range.
-We do think that 45 degrees of motion is WAY BETTER than 35 degrees, and users will instantly notice this critical difference.
+We do think that 45 degrees of motion is way better than 35 degrees, and users will instantly notice this critical difference.
 You'll see the difference going from 45 to 60 degrees, and it feels better, but it isn't a dealbreaker.
 Beyond 55 or 60 degrees is irrelevant to your experience in the boots; your ankle just can't bend that far in even the weirdest ski mountaineering scenarios.
-Backcountry ski boots with around 35 degrees of range or lower like our favorite Lange have an excellent walk mode for an alpine boot but a weak walk mode for a human-powered option.
-They perform comparatively poor for all-day ski touring.
+Backcountry ski boots with around 35 degrees of range or lower (like our favorite Lange have an excellent walk mode for an alpine boot but a weak walk mode for a human-powered option.
+They perform poorly for all-day ski touring.

-The best touring mode ranges in our test were found on the Scarpa Scarpa F1 LT, Fischer Travers CS, and Atomic Backland Carbon.
-For an alpine boot, the 34 degrees range of motion in the Lange XT3 isn't bad.
+The best touring mode ranges in our test were found on the Scarpa Scarpa F1 LT, Fischer Travers CS, Dynafit Mezzalama, Dalbello Quantum, and Atomic Backland Ultimate.
+For an alpine boot, the 34-degree range of motion in the Lange XT3 isn't bad.
 Further, the 55 degrees of articulation of the Tecnica Zero G Tour Pro is admirable for an "overlap" constructed shoe.
-We noticed the limited range of motion of any of the backcountry ski boots tested here when skinning on flats and in scrambling terrain.
+The Scarpa Maestrale RS and La Sportiva Vega are right in the mix with the Tecnica.

-The ultralight backcountry ski boots we tested have the least friction, while the Quantum Asolo, Travers, Backland Carbon, and Scarpa F1 are in a class of their own.
-At the other end of the spectrum are also the heaviest boots.
-The Lange, Atomic Hawx, and Salomon have significant friction.
-The Dynafit Hoji Pro Tour and Free Tour feature cuff ranges (basically 50 degrees for each) that rival those of the ultralight boots but have considerably more friction within that range.
+The ultralight backcountry ski boots we tested have the least friction, while the Quantum Asolo, Travers, Backland Ultimate, Dynafit Mezzalama and Scarpa F1 are in a class of their own.
+The hesviest boots, like the Lange and Atomic Hawx, have significant friction.
+The Dynafit Hoji Pro Tour, Hoji 130, and Radical feature cuff ranges (basically 50 degrees for each) that rival those of the ultralight boots but have considerably more friction within that range.

 It is cuff friction in the Hoji Pro Tour that sets it apart from the Tecnica.
 Both Hoji models (Free and Pro) feature an innovative buckle and lever system that theoretically allows for one-move transitions between up and down.
 However, when used as intended, the cuff friction in tour mode is significant.
 If you lift your pant cuffs and individually disengage the relevant buckles, you get lower cuff friction.
 The Scott Freeguide Carbon tours much like the Tecnica and Hoji Tour.